warmcat/libwebsockets/READMEs/README.lws_sequencer.md

 ## Destroying sequencers

-`lws_sequencer_t` objects are cleaned up during context destruction if they are still around.
+`struct lws_sequencer` objects are cleaned up during context destruction if they are still around.

 Normally the sequencer callback receives a queued message that